raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

 So, our class provides us with a way to encapsulate the implementation of an account balance.
 Great!
 What is the problem?

-### broken encapsulation
+### superclasses are not encapsulated

 We said that encapsulation in JavaScript works when the entities involved are objects and/or functions.
 But what about classes?

 It turns out, the relationship between classes in a hierarchy is *not* encapsulated.
 This is because classes do not relate to each other through a well-defined interface of methods while "hiding" their internal state from each other.

-To save you looking up, here's the way our `ChequingAccount` subclass implements the `.process` method:
+Here's the way our `ChequingAccount` subclass implements the `.process` method:

     ChequingAccount.prototype.process = function (cheque) {
       this._currentBalance = this._currentBalance - cheque.amount();
       return this;
     }

-If you rewrite the `Account` class to use a transaction history instead of a current balance, it breaks the code in `ChequingAccount`.
-In JavaScript and all other OO languages in the same family, classes and subclasses share access to the object's private properties.
-It is not possible to change an implementation detail for `Account` without carefully checking every single subclass and the code depending on those subclasses to see if your internal, "private" change will break them.
+If we rewrite the `Account` class to use a transaction history instead of a current balance, it breaks the code in `ChequingAccount`.
+In JavaScript other languages in the same family, classes and subclasses share access to the object's private properties.
+It is not possible to change an implementation detail for `Account` without carefully checking every single subclass and the code depending on those subclasses to see if our internal, "private" change will break them.

 Of course, we know that there are dependencies in code, so we are not surprised that subclasses depend on classes.
 But what is different is that this dependency is not limited in scope to a carefully curated interface of methods and behaviour.
 We have no encapsulation.